A Real Life Story - The Heritage that made modern Medway

-Upnor Castle was in a strategic position to defend the fleet at anchor in 1667, but failed to do so, the Dutch sailed up river, captured the Royal Navy’s flagship, the Royal Charles and left the fleet burning in the river.
-This defeat highlighted the need for more investment in the British navy.
+Upnor Castle was built in a strategic position to defend the fleet at anchor in 1667, but failed to do so, the Dutch sailed up river, captured the Royal Navy’s flagship, the Royal Charles and left the fleet burning in the river.
+This defeat highlighted the need for more investment in the British Navy.
 Leading to Britain ‘ruling the waves’.

 The details of this was very well documented by the diarist Samuel Pepys.
-Following the defeat, Upnor Castle became a Gunpowder magazine and at one point stored more gunpowder than the Tower of London.
+Following the defeat, Upnor Castle became a gunpowder magazine and at one point stored more gunpowder than the Tower of London.

 Medway has been home to the Royal Engineers, the innovators of the army, for over 300 years.
 They invented the world’s first guided torpedo and today the Royal Engineers Museum is home to the Duke of Wellington’s Battle of Waterloo map.

 Illustrious Royal Engineers include Lord Kitchener and General Gordon.
 Bishop Gundulf is considered to be one of the first Royal Engineers, having built the White Tower of London, Rochester Cathedral.